Translation Studies (Master's)

 English – Spanish, Spanish – English

 The Translation Studies master's degree concentration is offered entirely online to meet the needs of busy adults.
-Earning a master's degree with a concentration in Translation Studies provides students the knowledge and transferrable skills to become effective translators in a professional capacity, either from English to Spanish or Spanish to English.
+Earning a master's degree with a concentration in Translation Studies provides students the knowledge and transferable skills to become effective translators in a professional capacity, either from English to Spanish or Spanish to English.
 Translation students (must be admitted into the degree program with proficiency in Spanish and English) will gain a broad theoretical and practical background through translation studies, as well as practice in different types of translation—such as legal, commercial, financial, localization, political, and medical translation.

 Classes are taught online and are led by professional practitioners of translation who work in the fields they teach.
 Students will learn what it takes to become a professional translator as they gain valuable communication training and experience by apprenticing as a translator in a professional setting.
 Translation Studies will cover essential terminology, computer applications for translators, and issues related to managing projects internationally in individual and team−based environments.
 Customize your Global Affairs master's degree through the innovative Professional Options Curriculum using our convenient online degree builder tool, which allows you to select the translation courses that cater to your specific career needs.